The Last Large-Size US Currency: A Ninety-Six Year Legacy

 Collectibility and Value Ranges Today

-Common large-size notes in circulated condition, such as 1923 Silver Certificates, can be found for $30 to $75.
-These make excellent entry points for new collectors wanting to own a piece of monetary history.
+Common notes in circulated condition – think 1923 Silver Certificates or 1914 Federal Reserve Notes from major cities – can be found for $30 to $75.
+These make excellent entry points for new collectors.
+You’re holding genuine history for less than a nice dinner out.

-Mid-range collectible notes typically sell from $100 to $500.
-This category includes better-preserved common types, interesting serial numbers, or notes from more desirable series.
+Mid-range pieces typically run $100 to $500.
+This includes better-preserved common types, interesting serial numbers, or notes from more desirable series or districts.

-Rare varieties can reach into thousands of dollars.
-National Bank Notes from small towns, high-denomination Gold Certificates, and notes with printing errors command significant premiums.
-A crisp, uncirculated $500 or $1000 Gold Certificate can sell for five or six figures at auction.
+Rare pieces climb into thousands or tens of thousands.
+National Bank Notes from small towns, high-denomination Gold Certificates, and error notes attract premium prices.
+I’ve watched pristine $500 and $1000 Gold Certificates sell for six figures at auction.

 How to Identify and Authenticate Large-Size Notes

-Examine the printing quality carefully.
-Genuine Bureau of Engraving and Printing work shows crisp, sharp lines with no bleeding or fuzzy edges.
-The intaglio printing process created raised ink you can feel by running your finger lightly across the surface.
+Printing quality tells a lot.
+Bureau of Engraving work shows crisp, sharp lines with no bleeding.
+The intaglio printing process creates raised ink you can feel with your fingertips – run them lightly across the surface.
+Counterfeits rarely achieve this tactile quality.

-Serial numbers and Treasury seals should align properly with consistent color saturation.
-Compare any note you’re considering against known genuine examples or high-resolution images from reputable auction houses.
+Serial numbers and Treasury seals should align properly with consistent color.
+Compare notes you’re evaluating against known genuine examples or high-resolution images from reputable auction catalogs.

 Building a Large-Size Collection

-New collectors might start with a type set, acquiring one example of each major category.
-This approach provides variety while teaching the nuances of different issues.
-Others focus on a single denomination, seeking examples from different years and issuing authorities.
+Most collectors start with a type set approach – one example of each major category.
+This provides variety while teaching the nuances of different issues.
+Some focus on specific denominations, seeking examples from different years and issuing authorities.